 Best things to do in Stockholm

-Stockholmers are obsessed with nature, and with Djurgården’s calm waterside and woodland trails.
-If you’re into museums, the island also boasts several of the capital’s most popular attractions.
+Stockholmers are obsessed with nature – and especially Djurgården’s calm waterside and woodland trails.
+If you’re into your art and history, this island also boasts several of the capital’s most popular museums.
 At the open-air Skansen, visitors can stroll through five centuries of Swedish houses and farmsteads and observe wild Nordic animals.
-The Vasa Museum is home to a giant seventeenth century salvaged ship, while Abba The Museum combines nostalgic memorabilia with quirky interactive exhibits.
+The Vasa Museum is home to a giant 17th-century salvaged ship, while Abba The Museum combines nostalgic memorabilia with quirky interactive exhibits.

 Time Out tip: Food options on Djurgården are pricey and there’s no proper supermarket.
 Pack a picnic and tuck in on the waterfront behind the Vasa Museum, or find a spot off one of the grassy trails.

 In the heart of Stockholm’s Brooklyn-inspired SoFo district, Ugglan is where locals seek out fun and games on gloomy winter evenings.
 An after-work social hotspot, Ugglan is the place to indulge in table football, darts, boules, shuffleboard and air hockey, play with arcade machines, or join in a game of round-the-table ping pong.
 There’s locally brewed beer on tap and decent street food to soak it all up.